Nuspli/desmosBezierArt/README.md

 the python code is not very optimized for performance since it relies on a pure python port of [potrace](https://github.com/tatarize/potrace)

-> If speed is a requirement for you, use the unix version and the original potrace library
+> If speed is a requirement for you, use the unix version and the original potrace library.
 > If you are on windows and don't have access to a unix system, try wsl/wsl2

 depending on your choice, install either `pypotrace numpy opencv-python` on unix or `pypotracer numpy opencv-python Pillow` on windows via pip